amc122/dcis2023-hackaton-demo/README.md

 # DCIS 2023 Hackaton demo
-Code to set up a minimal working example the DCIS 2023 Hackaton challenge.
+Code to set up a minimal working example for the DCIS 2023 Hackaton challenge.